Atlanta Nursing Home Abuse Attorney

 Nursing home failures may range widely; perhaps some of the worst include negligent hiring, lack of staff oversight, and deficient standards that permit abuse of residents.
 Nursing home abuse can take several forms:

 Physical abuse may leave marks or signs.
 A patient or resident may have bruises in various stages of healing, burns, cuts, broken bones, or other unexplained injuries.
-Physical abuse may occur during an extended period of time and only become known if a third party witnesses it, or a patient is seriously injured and must receive outside medical care.
+Physical abuse such as choking may occur during an extended period of time and only become known if a third party witnesses it, or a patient is seriously injured and must receive outside medical care.

 Emotional abuse may have limited or even no obvious indicators.
 Emotional abuse may include chronic verbal aggression, intimidation, undue influence, confinement, isolation, humiliation, or infantilization.
 Many victims of emotional abuse are reluctant to report it.
-They may minimize the seriousness, or believe they can handle it alone.
+They may minimize the seriousness or believe they can handle it alone.

 Sexual abuse may include any form of unwanted sexual contact, such as inappropriate touching, molestation, penetration, intercourse, and assault.
 Suspect sexual abuse if a patient becomes afraid of being touched, or is unwilling to remain alone with certain caregivers.